cocopo-codes/counterpoint/README.md

 2. Click "Count Words" to track your progress
 3. Set a word count goal
 4. Monitor your daily and total word count
+5. Use the "Download Backup" button to save your progress manually

 ## Running the Application